How to Stay Anonymous Online

 - Use a forwarding address: A forwarding address will hide your actual email address by routing anything you send through another email address.
 This will cause the person receiving your email to only see the address of the forwarding account, not your own account.

 - Find a disposable email address provider: You can do this by either creating a brand new email address and using it for a short time, or by using temporary email account providers.
-People commonly do this to sign up for things that require an email verification, when they don’t want to be spammed on their actual email account.
+People commonly do this to sign up for things that require an email verification and they don’t want to be spammed on their actual email account.
 10 Minute Mail is a popular provider of this service.

 - Using HTTPS Everywhere: This browser extension will add an extra layer of encryption, that is freely available, to all of your online communications.
 You’ll know it’s working when you see the ‘s’ on the end of HTTPS in your address bar.
 It isn’t 100% reliable, but it does increase your anonymity when sending messages.

 - Install PGP software: Using HTTPS will encrypt your data on the network level, but PGP will actually encrypt the information you’re sending itself.
-If you’re the victim of a man-in-the-middle or Fake WAP attack, the hacker will be unable to read the information they steal as it will be a series of indecipherable characters.
+If you’re the victim of a man-in-the-middle or Fake WAP attack, the hacker will not be unable to read the information they steal as it will be a series of indecipherable characters.

 Staying anonymous online: P2P sharing and file transfers